 Summary data is divided into chunks with regular timespans

-As Splunk software builds and maintains the summary, it breaks the data up into chunks to ensure statistical accuracy, according to a "timespan" determined automatically, based on the overall summary range.
-For example, when the summary range for a report is 1 month, a timespan of 1d (one day) might be selected.
+As Splunk builds and maintains the summary, it breaks the data up into chunks to ensure statistical accuracy, according to a "timespan" that Splunk determines automatically based on the overall summary range.
+For example, if the summary range for a search is 1 month then Splunk will likely give it a timespan of 1d (one day).

 A summary timespan represents the smallest time range for which the summary contains statistically accurate data.
-If you are running a report against a summary that has a one hour timespan, the time range you choose for the report should be evenly divisible by that timespan, if you want the report to use the summarized data.
-When you are dealing with a 1h timespan, a report that runs over the past 24 hours would work fine, but a report running over the past 90 minutes might not be able to use the summarized data.
+If you are running a search against a summary that has a one hour timespan, the time range you choose for the search should be evenly divisible by that timespan if you want the search to use the summarized data.
+When you are dealing with a 1h timespan, a search over the past 24 hours would work fine, but a search over the past 90 minutes might not be able to use the summarized data.

 Summaries can have multiple timespans

-Report acceleration summaries might be assigned multiple timespans if necessary to make them as searchable as possible.
+Splunk will give report acceleration summaries multiple timespans if necessary to make them as searchable as possible.
 For example, a summary with a summary range of 3 months can have timespans of 1mon and 1d.
-In addition, extra timespans might be assigned when the summary spans more than one index bucket and the buckets cover very different amounts of time.
+In addition, Splunk may assign extra timespans when the summary spans more than one index bucket and the buckets cover very different amounts of time.
 For example, if a summary spans two buckets, and the first bucket spans two months and the next bucket spans 40 minutes, the summary will have chunks with 1d and 1m timespans.

 You can manually set summary timespans (but we don't recommend it)

-auto_summarize.timespan parameter.
+auto_summarize.timespan parameter).
 If you do set your summary timespans manually, keep in mind that very small timespans can result in extremely slow summary creation times, especially if the summary range is long.
-On the other hand, large timespans can result in quick-building summaries that cannot not be used by reports with short time ranges.
-In almost all cases, for optimal performance and usability it's best to let Splunk software determine summary timespans.
+On the other hand, large timespans can result in quick-building summaries that cannot not be used by searches with short time ranges.
+In almost all cases, for optimal performance and usability it's best to let Splunk determine summary timespans.

 Where report acceleration summaries are created and stored